cloudmesh-community/case/README.md

 1. a peg and slot system to easily lock in perpendicularly
-2. an interlock system based on cutouts and rectangular wholes so the peaces fit nicely.
+2. an interlock system based on cutouts and rectangular wholes so the pieces  fit nicely.

-Due to the iterative design process including the programatic design plans, build, test, and analyze phase and its iteration The final design was refined over time addressing issues that were discovered during the actual assembly.
+Due to the iterative design process including the programmatic  design plans, build, test, and analyze phase and its iteration The final design was refined over time addressing issues that were discovered during the actual assembly.